 Ans.
 Generally, small business loans are of lesser amount and do not require collateral.
 However, the amount of type of collateral depends on the business requirements and respective lender.
 Collateral also depends on the size and value of the loan.

-Q. What types of collateral does the Bank accept?
+Q. What types of collateral does the Bank/NBFC accept?

 Ans.
 Collateral can be of various types like commercial or residential properties, machinery/equipment, raw materials, stocks, inventory, two-wheeler, car, gold, etc. can be deposited as collateral or security with the lender.